StefanoMorroni/mapreacter-help/docs/doc_share.md

 ![share.png](assets/share.png)

-This feature shows the url (complete with permalink), url that needs to be copied and sent to share the page.
+This feature shows the url (complete with permalink), url that needs to be sent to share the page.